SumoLogic/sumologic-kubernetes-fluentd/fluent-plugin-kubernetes-sumologic/README.md

 [Fluentd](https://fluentd.org/) filter plugin to enrich logs with Sumo Logic specific metadata.

-Decorates records with a `_sumo_metadata` property with Sumo Logic specifc metadata like `_sourceCategory`, `_sourceHost`, `_sourceName` and others.
+Decorates records with a `_sumo_metadata` property with Sumo Logic specific metadata like `_sourceCategory`, `_sourceHost`, `_sourceName` and others.

 ## Exclusion and inclusion rules